-Magna Carta Bar Chambers (MCBC) is a Law Center, as an international law firm providing legal services, established as a non-profit professional institution of Ignita Veritas University, and an autonomous official agency of the inter-governmental organization (IGO) Ignita Veritas United (IVU), which serves as the host institution providing supporting infrastructure.
+Magna Carta Bar ChambersMagna Carta Bar Chambers (MCBC) is a traditional Law Center, as an international law firm of Barristers of the Independent Legal Profession.
+It is established as a non-profit professional institution, as an autonomous official body of the intergovernmental organization (IGO) Ignita Veritas United (IVU), which serves as the host institution providing supporting infrastructure.

 The Bar Chambers (MCBC) provides licensed legal services, holding its own institutional legal services licenses as an entity, from multiple governments of the collective Member States of the host IGO institution.